Compare Web Designer Quotes

 2. Evaluate your budget and resources.

-Static websites are the easiest to set up and low in cost.
+Static websites are the easiest to set up and are low in cost.
 Dynamic websites require larger budgets, while e-commerce websites involve the highest costs.

 3. Focus on user experience and mobile responsiveness.